rlorigro/verl-tool/README.md

 uv sync
-git submodule update --init --recursive source .venv/bin/activate uv pip install -e verl[vllm] # this shall use vllm==0.8.2 which uses the faster v1 engine uv pip install flash-attn --no-build-isolation
+git submodule update --init --recursive source .venv/bin/activate uv pip install -e verl[vllm] # this shall use vllm==0.8.2 which uses the faster v1 engine uv pip install vllm==0.8.1 # we found some memory leaking bugs for vllm==0.8.2, so choose to use 0.8.1 instead uv pip install flash-attn --no-build-isolation
 ```